 He has a Bachelor of Science in Biology from Santa Clara University, and a Masters and PhD. in Biology from the University of Louisville.
 He also has his Juris Doctorate in Law from the University of Louisville Brandeis School of Law.
 He practices law from offices in Shelbyville, Kentucky concentrating his legal practice in environmental law.
 His biologic research is in historical phytogeography.

-Dr. Van Stockum, Jr. has published numerous books, articles, and short stories in the areas of law, science, and creative writing.
-Eighteen of his titles are available on Amazon in hardback, softback, and Kindle formats.
+Dr. Van Stockum, Jr. has published numerous books, articles, and short stories in the areas of law, science, and creative writing. most of his 24 titles are available on this site and Amazon with many on Kindle and Audible!